Need to know

-There was a time when a toasted sandwich maker was a kitchen staple, but your airfryer might do the job just as well.
-It should produce a nice crispy sandwich without squeezing out the fillings like toasted sandwich makers sometimes do.
+There was a time when a toasted sandwich maker was a kitchen staple, but your air fryer might do the job just as well.
+It should produce a nice crispy sandwich without squeezing out the fillings, the way toasted sandwich makers sometimes do.

 Verdict: Fry away!

-If you want to make full-size pizzas you'll have to use a normal oven, but you can use your air fryer to make mini pizzas.
-The result will be an edible pizza with nicely browned toppings, but it won't have a crispy base because there's no heating element in the bottom.
+If you want to make full-size pizzas, you'll have to use a normal oven – but you can use your air fryer to make mini pizzas.
+The result will be a decent pizza with nicely browned toppings, but it won't have a crispy base because there's no heating element in the bottom of an air fryer.

 Air-fried mini pizzas will taste good, but lack a crispy base.

-Tips: For the best results, Fiona suggests using a thin dough, and putting the toppings on once the dough is already in the airfryer to prevent spillage inside the unit.
+For the best results, Fiona suggests using a thin dough and putting the toppings on once the dough is already in the air fryer to prevent spillage inside the unit.

 Verdict: Stick with the oven for that crispy finish.

-While there's already plenty of ways to make popcorn – with a stovetop, microwave or dedicated popcorn machine – some online recipes suggest you can air fry it too.
+While there are already plenty of ways to make popcorn – with a stovetop, microwave or dedicated popcorn machine – some online recipes suggest you can air fry it too.
 To make it, they recommend lining the basket with foil and placing the kernels and oil inside.

-Fiona doesn't recommend you try this one at home.
-"Kernels can pop out of the basket and end up becoming trapped in the fan or heating element, which can cause burning and smoking."
+But Fiona doesn't recommend you try this one at home.
+"Kernels can pop out of the basket and end up becoming trapped in the fan or heating element, which can cause burning and smoking," she warns.

 Verdict: Not worth the risk.

-Baking your own bread has never been trendier so why not try using your air fryer as a bread maker?
-You should be able to make a decent loaf of bread in an airfryer if your model can get over 200 degrees.
+Baking your own bread has never been trendier, so why not try using your air fryer as a bread maker?
+You should be able to make a decent loaf of bread in an air fryer if your model can heat up to more than 200 degrees.
 Then you may need to play around with the temperatures a little to get a good level of browning.

-Tips: If you don't have a bread tin small enough to fit in your airfryer, you can just put your dough straight in the basket.
-Fiona recommends preheating your airfryer and avoiding opening the lid/drawer during the baking process.
+If you don't have a bread tin small enough to fit in your air fryer, you can just put your dough straight in the basket.
+Fiona recommends preheating your air fryer and avoiding opening the lid/drawer during the baking process.